Barba-Q/qdlh/README.md

 ## Road to 1.0
 Following features will be added:
+- Give the installer some intelligence (check for distro, install missing stuff.. things like that)
 - Detect invalid options (e.g. wrong filetype for wallpaper)
 - Set bar position
 - Set up multiple bars